madeddie/homelab/README.md

 User `admin` with the password that is bcrypt'ed in helmcharts/argo-cd/values.yaml.

-We'll want to refresh the `root` Application, after that the `argo-cd` Application will show it's out of sync.
+We'll want to refresh the `root` Application, after that the `argocd` Application will show it's out of sync.
 This is because it wasn't created with the `argocd.argoproj.io/instance` label which `argocd` itself will now add.

 ## hardware